Use our livett cartwright mortgage quiz

 What deposit will I need for a Leeds Corporation (Bell-Livett and Livett-Cartwright) mortgage?

 Mortgages for homes with unusual construction may be few and far between.
-While it is possible to get a mortgage for your steel framed Leeds Corporation house, you may need to track down a suitably experienced specialist mortgage lender.
+While it is possible to get a mortgage for your steel-framed Leeds Corporation house, you may need to find a suitably experienced specialist mortgage lender.

 Next Steps